All Saints (TV series): Production

 After the death of Dr. Mitch Stevens (Erik Thomson) and the departure of Bron Craig (Libby Tanner) in 2003, the producers decided to do something in response to considerable drop in ratings and to prolong the life of the series.

-In February 2004, John Holmes told The Age journalist Debi Enker that All Saints would be undergoing "major surgery" when the focus shifted from Ward 17 to the Emergency Department.
-He also stated that while four familiar faces will be leaving, new characters will be introduced to fill the void.
+In February 2004, John Holmes told The Age journalist Debi Enker that All Saints would be undergoing "major surgery" when the focus shifted from Ward 17 to the emergency department.
+He also stated that while four familiar faces will be leaving, new characters would be introduced to fill the void.
 Holmes recalled a statement that he made in May 2003 in which he said, "we [myself and Seven script executive Bevan Lee] were seeing the scripts and watching episodes and we were feeling that there was a little bit of a sameness in it.
 We started to think, 'Don't know about this.
 Sixth year.
 Maybe we've had a few too many people through the door of Ward 17 on a trolley and had the 'Hi, I'm Von, I'm your nurse.
 Room Three, thanks Sterlo.'"
 After tossing up between cancelling the show and using it as the foundation of a spin-off series, Holmes and Lee decided to rejuvenate the show by changing the setting.
 Ward 17 would then close and the show would be relocated to the Emergency Department.

 As a result of the shift, several cast members decided to leave the show.
-Paula Morgan (Jenni Baird), Luke Forlano (Martin Lynes), Alex Kearns (Fletcher Humphrys) and Sterling McCormack (Henry Nixon) were all written out of the show.
-Former Always Greener star John Howard signed a three-year deal and was added to the cast as the cranky head of Emergency, Dr. Frank Campion.
-Other new faces included Wil Traval as Dr. Jack Quade, Mark Priestley and Natalie Saleeba as nurses Dan Goldman and Jessica Singleton and Alexandra Davies as ambulance officer Cate McMasters.
+Paula Morgan (Jenni Baird), Luke Forlano (Martin Lynes), Alex Kearns (Fletcher Humphrys), and Sterling McCormack (Henry Nixon) were all written out of the show.
+Former Always Greener star John Howard signed a three-year deal and was added to the cast as the cranky head of emergency, Dr. Frank Campion.
+Other new faces included Wil Traval as Dr. Jack Quade, Mark Priestley and Natalie Saleeba as nurses Dan Goldman and Jessica Singleton, respectively, and Alexandra Davies as ambulance officer Cate McMasters.

-Season eight saw one of the biggest changes yet as Terri Sullivan (Georgie Parker), who until then had been the main character, was written out halfway through the year, leaving Von Ryan (Judith McGrath) as the last remaining original character and resulting in John Howard being moved into top billing.
-The last two episodes of the season introduced Chris Vance as doctor Sean Everleigh.
+Season eight had one of the biggest changes yet, as Terri Sullivan (Georgie Parker), who until then had been the main character, was written out halfway through the year, leaving Von Ryan (Judith McGrath) as the last remaining original character, and resulting in John Howard being moved into top billing.
+The last two episodes of the season introduced Chris Vance as Doctor Sean Everleigh.

-The ninth season would see another large cast turnover.
-Nelson and Jessica both left, while arriving were Allison Cratchley as doctors Zoe Gallagher, Andrew Supanz as intern Bartholomew West, Virginia Gay as new nurse unit manager Gabrielle Jaeger and Jolene Anderson as nurse Erica Templeton.
+The ninth season had another large cast turnover.
+Nelson and Jessica both left, while arriving were Allison Cratchley as Doctor Zoe Gallagher, Andrew Supanz as intern Bartholomew West, Virginia Gay as new nurse unit manager Gabrielle Jaeger, and Jolene Anderson as nurse Erica Templeton.
 John Waters appeared for a run of episodes as surgeon Mike Vlasek before returning full-time the following season.
-Season ten saw Vincent and Cate written out while Sean was killed off: His replacement was Steve Taylor (Jack Campbell), an old boyfriend of Gabrielle.
+Season 10 had Vincent and Cate written out, while Sean was killed off.
+His replacement was Steve Taylor (Jack Campbell), an old boyfriend of Gabrielle's.